 All The Gitlin Law Firm FAQs on Prepare for Divorce

 A divorce is not a specific event, but rather a process.
 Every divorce involves certain steps in the process, while other steps may only be used in select cases.
-Just as with every other process, having information about what will happen, what can happen and what will not or cannot happen will help you navigate your divorce with less stress and, hopefully, help you complete the process to reach a fair and equitable outcome at the lowest possible cost.
+Having information about what will happen, what can happen, and what will not or cannot happen helps you navigate your divorce.
+We hope that that we can help you work through the divorce process to reach a fair and equitable outcome at the lowest possible cost.
 As with any other complicated legal process, you should consult a divorce lawyer for information and advice for your particular situation.
-If you are in Illinois and need a divorce lawyer, please contact The Gitlin Law Firm to schedule a consultation where we can give you advice and information tailored to your unique situation.
+If you are in Illinois and need a divorce lawyer, please contact The Gitlin Law Firm to schedule a consultation.
+That consultation will provide you advice and information tailored to your unique situation.

 All The Gitlin Law Firm FAQs on Divorce Process

-In Illinois divorces, often the identification, valuation and division of property becomes the major issue in divorce cases.
-Having a basic understanding of what is marital property, what is not marital property and how Illinois courts value and divide property can give you an advantage in your divorce case or possibly help you avoid expensive protracted divorce litigation.
-If you have a divorce case in Illinois or are considering a divorce, contact The Gitlin Law Firm to schedule a consultation where we can give you advice and information tailored to your unique situation from the law firm who wrote the book on Illinois divorce.
+In Illinois divorces, often the identification, valuation, and division of property becomes the major issue in divorce cases.
+Having a basic understanding of what is marital property, what is not marital property, and how Illinois courts value and divide property can give you an advantage in your divorce case.
+This knowledge can also help you avoid expensive protracted divorce litigation.
+If you have a divorce case in Illinois or are considering a divorce, contact The Gitlin Law Firm to schedule a consultation.
+You can obtain advice and information tailored to your unique situation from the law firm who wrote the book on Illinois divorce.

 All The Gitlin Law Firm FAQs on Property Division

 Alimony, spousal support, maintenance.
-Different names, but all referring to the recognition of a support obligation for a spouse or former spouse.
-Maintenance law varies dramatically state-by-state.
+Different names, but all referring to the same thing.
+Spousal support laws vary dramatically state-by-state.
 In 2015, Illinois adopted maintenance guidelines.
 And we made changes to our maintenance law each year from 2016 through 2019.
-Yet Illinois law provides critical exceptions to those guidelines and the court has the ability to deviate from the guidelines depending on the facts and circumstances of each case.
-Gunnar Gitlin and H. Joseph Gitlin review and reports on each reported Illinois appellate case, including those involving alimony or maintenance within Gitlin on Divorce: A Guide to Illinois Family Law.
+Yet Illinois law provides critical exceptions to those guidelines.
+The court has the ability to deviate from the guidelines depending on the facts and circumstances of each case.
+Gunnar Gitlin review and reports on each reported Illinois appellate case, including those involving alimony or maintenance within Gitlin on Divorce: A Guide to Illinois Family Law.
 If you have questions or need to consult a divorce lawyer with questions about alimony or maintenance, please contact The Gitlin Law Firm.